 - Communication preferences

 You can opt in for an enhanced summary care record at any time.

 Patients under 16 years will have an enhanced summary care record created for them unless their GP surgery is advised otherwise.
 If you are the parent or guardian of a child under 16 then you should make this information available to them if they are old enough to decide for themselves if they want a summary care record.

 Whatever you decide, you can change your mind at any time.

-If you are a family member or carer of a person and you have concerns that they may not have the mental capability to make this decision, please Contact The Practice online.
+If you are a family member or carer of a person and you have concerns that they may not have the mental capability to make this decision, please contact the Practice.

 Do I have to have one?

 No, it is not compulsory.
-If you choose to opt out of the scheme, then you will need to complete the Summary Care Record Opt Out form.
+If you choose to opt out of the scheme, then you will need to complete the HSCIC Website.